How to Optimize for HTML5 Video Streaming & HTML5 Video Tag [2022 Update]

 - Any stylistic requirements you might want to customize (for a more appealing video player than the standard player)

 *Note: It’s important to note that the <video> tag is a simple piece of code you can add to your web pages.

 The standard <video> tag provides the following functionality:

-- Set a poster image to display while the video is downloading or not playing.
+- Set a poster image to display while the video is downloading or not to play

-- Provide a set of videos in different formats, so that each browser can play a format it supports.
+- Provide a set of videos in different HTML5 video formats so that each browser can play a format it supports

-- Decide whether to play once or in a loop.
+- Decide whether to play content once or in a loop.

 - Indicate if you’d like to play the video without sound (muted).
 For example, automated videos on Facebook display the mute option overlaid on the video.